scala/scala3/docs/docs/internals/explicit-nulls.md

 }
 ```

-These extractor will call utility methods in `NullOpsDecorator.scala`.
+This extractor will call utility methods in `NullOpsDecorator.scala`.
 All of these
 are methods of the `Type` class, so call them with `this` as a receiver:

 - `stripNull` syntactically strips all `Null` types in the union: